A massive tech outage is causing worldwide disruptions. Here's what we know - KVIA

 CrowdStrike is a U.S. cybersecurity company that provides software to companies around the world and across industries.
 It bills itself as being the globe’s most advanced cloud-based security technology provider.

-According to the company’s website, CrowdStrike was founded in 2011 and launched in early 2012.
-CrowdStrike listed on the Nasdaq exchange five years ago.
-Last month, the Austin, Texas company reported that its revenue rose 33% in the last quarter from the same quarter a year earlier — logging a net profit of $42.8 million, up from $491,000 in the first quarter of last year.
+According to its website, CrowdStrike was founded in 2011 and launched in early 2012.
+It listed on the Nasdaq exchange five years ago.
+Last month, the Austin, Texas, company reported that its revenue rose 33% in the latest quarter from the same quarter a year earlier — logging a net profit of $42.8 million, up from $491,000 in the first quarter of last year.
+It reported having 29,000 subscribing customers.

 CrowdStrike has a partnership with Amazon Web Services and its “Falcon for Defender” security technology is designed to supplement Microsoft Defender to prevent attacks.